Key Takeaways

 Feature | Sole Proprietorship | Private Limited Company (Pte Ltd) | Limited Liability Partnership (LLP) |

-Ideal for | Small businesses with low risk | Growth-oriented businesses seeking investment | Professionals like lawyers and accountants |
+Ideal for | Small businesses with low financial or legal risks. | Growth-oriented businesses seeking investment | Professionals like lawyers and accountants |

-Structure | Simplest, owned by one person | Separate legal entity, limited liability for shareholders | Hybrid of partnership and company, limited liability for partners |
+Structure | Simplest, owned by one person | A separate corporate entity with limited liability for shareholders | Hybrid of partnership and company, limited liability for partners |

 Pros |